 There are some things to keep in mind as you use AdBlock on Twitch:

-If you're using Chrome, blocking the Twitch ad means hiding it.
-Because of the way Twitch ads are inserted into the video stream, we can't use our typical methods for blocking them in Chrome.
+Blocking the Twitch ad means hiding it.
+Because of the way Twitch ads are inserted into the video stream, we can't use our typical methods for blocking them.
 Instead, we must hide and mute the ads.
 This means that during the course of an ad, the video player will show a blank and muted screen (see screenshot below).
 When the ad is over, the video player will return to normal.

 Experiencing other issues on Twitch?
 Although we have tested the code we use to block ads on Twitch as thoroughly as possible, you may encounter an edge case that we couldn't anticipate.
 While we do expect the occasional Twitch ad to get through, you shouldn’t be bombarded with Twitch ads, and your Twitch player should work without any major issues.
 If you do experience issues with Twitch beyond simply seeing the occasional ad, please let us know by opening a ticket.
 Please include AdBlock's debugging information to help us troubleshoot.